Citroen e-C3 Review & Prices

 Boot space

-The e-C3 has a 310-litre boot.
+The Citroen e-C3 has a 310-litre boot.
 That sits neatly between the Vauxhall Corsa Electric’s 267 litres and the BYD Dolphin’s 345 - it’s a good size, and doesn’t feel compromised by the electric powertrain.

 It’s quite a deep space, and there’s a substantial lip to hoick items over.
 This also means that when you fold down the rear seats (they’re split 60:40 for flexibility) you don’t get a totally flat floor.
-There aren’t any nice touches, either - the boot carpet feels flung in, there’s no clever underfloor storage or load separation solutions, with just a single bag hook.
+There aren’t any nice touches, either - the boot carpet feels flung in, and there’s no clever underfloor storage or load separation solutions, with just a single bag hook.

 Interior style, infotainment and accessories